Facts and Frequently Asked Questions

 Are there deadlines for financial aid?

-Students who meet the preferred application deadline (February 15) will be considered for merit-based scholarships.
-A student who is interested in being invited to the academic Competitive Scholarship Day (our on-campus, exam-based scholarship program) must submit his or her application for admission by December 1 and mark (on the Linfield Supplement form) the exams they are interested in sitting for.
-In order to be considered for need-based aid, students must file the Free Application for Federal Student Aid (FAFSA) by February 1.
+Students who meet the preferred application deadline (February 1) will be considered for merit-based scholarships.
+A student who is interested in being invited to the Linfield Scholarship and Visit Weekend (our on-campus, exam-based scholarship program) must submit their application for admission by December 1 and indicate on their Common Application (under Linfield's member questions) the exams they are interested in sitting for.
+In order to be considered for need-based aid, students must file the Free Application for Federal Student Aid (FAFSA®) by February 1.

-Competitive Scholarship Day (CSD) is a "by invitation only" on-campus scholarship program.
+Linfield Scholarship and Visit Weekend is a "by invitation only" on-campus scholarship program.
 Students must have submitted their applications and supporting materials by December 1 (postmark deadline).
-They must also indicate on the Common Application Supplement for Linfield that they wish to be considered for the program.
+They must also indicate within the Common Application member questions they wish to be considered for the program and indicate their exam preferences.
 Invited students will take one academic exam for the opportunity to earn a $12,000 - $20,000 scholarship.
 Each department offering an exam may award up to three scholarships.

 What percent of students receive financial aid?